Would we be able to make an appointment to see your place?

 How far in advance do I need to make reservations?

 We recommend calling at least one month in advance for major holidays and summer weekends.
-We are able to accommodate last minute requests on most occasions, however, March and August are our busiest months and oftentimes need to be booked 60 days in advance.
+We are usually able to accommodate last minute requests on most occasions, however, March, August and December are our busiest months and oftentimes need to be booked months in advance.
 Please note that we require deposits for all stays.
 Please visit Deposits and Cancellations for more information.

 Do you charge a fee for administering medicine?